nyu-ossd-s20/activity1_browser_extension/team_9.md

   * Discriminating based on race, not using a person's correct pronouns, using derogatory language, and threats of violence are all examples of behaviors that violate their guidelines.
 7. If a person working with the content of this repository runs into problems or has questions, what can they do?
   * If they run into problems, they can file a bug under the issues tab in the repository.
 If they have questions, they can email the dev-addons mailing list or contact the WebExtensions team.

+# Part 4
+1. What is the homepage for the extension?
+ *
+2. What is the license under which the extension is distributed?
+ *
+3. Can you find a code repository for this extension?
+ *
+4. Is the extension that you picked an open source project?
+ *
+5. Can you find information about how many different users contribute to this project?
+If so, specify how many.
+ *